Report card: Bob Condotta grades the Seahawks’ Week 13 loss to the New York Giants

 Running back

-Chris Carson looked good early but the running game got bogged down in the offensive struggles as the game wore on, and Carson let a pass go through his hands that turned into an interception in the second half.
+Chris Carson looked good early — 45 yards on seven carries in the first half, but he had just 20 on six the rest of the way as the running game got bogged down in the offensive struggles as the game wore on.
+He also let a pass go through his hands that turned into an interception in the second half.

-Carlos Hyde was used a lot on third downs and DeeJay Dallas as the two-minute back.
+Carlos Hyde was used a lot on third downs and had just 1 yard on two carries — and has 23 on 17 carries the past two games.
+While he had three receptions, they went for just 10 yards.

 Grade: C